Pathology: Dermatopathology

 Dermatopathology is a subspecialty of anatomic pathology that focuses on the skin and the rest of the integumentary system as an organ.
 It is unique, in that there are two paths a physician can take to obtain the specialization.
-All general pathologists and general dermatologists train in the pathology of the skin, so the term dermatopathologist denotes either of these who has reached a certainly level of accreditation and experience; in the US, either a general pathologist or a dermatologist can undergo a 1 to 2 year fellowship in the field of dermatopathology.
+All general pathologists and general dermatologists train in the pathology of the skin, so the term dermatopathologist denotes either of these who has reached a certain level of accreditation and experience; in the US, either a general pathologist or a dermatologist can undergo a 1 to 2 year fellowship in the field of dermatopathology.
 The completion of this fellowship allows one to take a subspecialty board examination, and becomes a board certified dermatopathologist.
 Dermatologists are able to recognize most skin diseases based on their appearances, anatomic distributions, and behavior.
 Sometimes, however, those criteria do not lead to a conclusive diagnosis, and a skin biopsy is taken to be examined under the microscope using usual histological tests.
 In some cases, additional specialized testing needs to be performed on biopsies, including immunofluorescence, immunohistochemistry, electron microscopy, flow cytometry, and molecular-pathologic analysis.
 One of the greatest challenges of dermatopathology is its scope.
 More than 1500 different disorders of the skin exist, including cutaneous eruptions ("rashes") and neoplasms.
 Therefore, dermatopathologists must maintain a broad base of knowledge in clinical dermatology, and be familiar with several other specialty areas in Medicine.